History of the Jews in Lebanon: 1947 onward

+1975-76 anti-Jewish pogroms in Lebanon

 The Lebanese Civil War, which started in 1975, was much worse for the Lebanese Jewish community, and some 200 were killed in pogroms.
 Most of the 1,800 remaining Lebanese Jews migrated in 1976, fearing that the growing Syrian presence in Lebanon would restrict their freedom to emigrate.
+Beginning in 1975 and 1976, Jews began to leave their original neighborhood of Wadi Abu Jamil for Christian areas.
+In the 1970s and 1980s, Jews largely lived in relative harmony in their environment, though the last rabbi remaining in Lebanon left the country in 1977.

 In 1982, during the 1982 Israeli invasion of Lebanon, 11 leaders of the Jewish community were captured and killed by Islamic extremists.
 The community buildings also suffered during those days.
 During the Israeli Army's advance toward Beirut, Yasser Arafat assigned Palestinian gunmen to stand guard at the Maghen Abraham Synagogue, an important symbol of the community, located near Parliament.
 The synagogue was bombarded by the Israeli Air Force, perhaps on the presumption that it was being used as a weapons depot by Palestinians.
 During the Israeli invasion, some of the Lebanese Jews who had emigrated to Israel returned as invading troops.

 Jews were targeted in the later years of the Lebanese civil war.
-Isaac Sasson, a leader of the Lebanese Jewish community, who was kidnapped at gunpoint March 31, 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
+Isaac Sasson, a leader of the Lebanese Jewish community, was kidnapped at gunpoint March 31, 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
 Earlier, kidnappers had also seized Eli Hallak, 60-year-old physician; Haim Cohen, a 39-year-old Jew; Isaac Tarrab; Yeheda Benesti; Salim Jammous; and Elie Srour.
 Cohen, Tarrab, and Srour were killed by their captors, a Shiite Muslim group called The Organization of the Oppressed on Earth, which is believed to have been part of or had links to Hezbollah.
 The others' fates remain unknown, but they are believed to have also been killed.

-But the damage that continued to the bombing was the product of anti-Jewish extremists.
-Wadi Abu Jamil, the Jewish quarter of Beirut, is now virtually abandoned and the synagogue dilapidated.
-The recently assassinated Prime Minister Rafik Hariri promised to rebuild the synagogue, but he died without being able to fulfill his promise.
-There are currently around 40 Jews left in Beirut, mostly elderly.

-Without a rabbi, Lebanese Jews find it difficult to continue their religious traditions and tend to keep a low profile to protect themselves from attacks related to the misconception that every Jew is an agent of Israel.
-One of the few remaining synagogues in Lebanon is at Deir el Qamar.
-This synagogue, although in good condition, is not used for security reasons.
-Danny Chamoun, mayor of Deir el Qamar and son of former Lebanese President Camille Chamoun, has occasionally offered support to members of the Lebanese Jewish community.

-An estimated 6,000 Lebanese Jews emigrated in the wake of the 1967 Arab–Israeli War, shrinking the community down to 450 by 1975.
-The Lebanese Civil War and 1982 war with Israel further reduced the number of Jews in the country.
+1982 war with Israel further reduced the number of Jews in the country.
 Much of the emigration was to countries with existing well-established Lebanese or Lebanese Jewish diaspora communities, such as Brazil, France, Switzerland, Canada and the United States.
+Despite such occasions of attacks, Lebanese Muslims and Christians and Palestinians protected the Jews living in Lebanon.
+Yasser Arafat, the leader of the PLO, order the militants to protect the Maghen Abraham Synagogue in Beirut.
+The Palestinian militants provided humanitarian aid to the Jewish community, affected by the civil war.